arangodb/docs/3.7/graphs-pregel.md

 There are three algorithms to find connected components in a graph.

-If you graph is effectively undirected (you have edges in both directions) then the simple connected components algorithm is suitable.
+If your graph is effectively undirected (you have edges in both directions) then the simple connected components algorithm is suitable.
 This is a very simple and fast algorithm, which will only work correctly on undirected graphs.
 Your results on directed graphs may vary, depending on how connected your components are.

 To find **weakly connected components** (WCC) you can use the algorithm named "wcc".
-A weakly connected components means that there exist a path from every vertex pair in that component.
+Weakly connected components means that there exists a path from every vertex pair in that component.
 This algorithm will work on directed graphs but requires a greater amount of traffic between your DBServers.

 To find **strongly connected components** (SCC) you can use the algorithm named "scc".
-Both algorithm will assign a component ID to each vertex.
+Both algorithms will assign a component ID to each vertex.

 In the case of SCC a component means every vertex is reachable from any other vertex in the same component.
 The algorithm is more complex than the WCC algorithm and requires more RAM, because each vertex needs to store much more state.